 We welcome you as a member of Pacifica Graduate Institute's Counseling Psychology community of faculty members, teaching assistants, editors, and students.
 We hope the academic and creative environment proves to be rewarding for you.
 One of the rich elements of Pacifica culture is the high regard placed on students' participation in and contributions to the fields of marriage and family therapy, professional clinical counseling, and depth psychology through writing course papers and theses.
-The Counseling Psychology program utilizes Pacifica/APA style guidelines for all papers and theses.
+The Counseling Psychology program utilizes APA style guidelines for all papers.
 To facilitate your understanding and application of these guidelines, familiarize yourself with the guidelines before beginning to write.

-Please utilize the Counseling Psychology Program's Student Papers Handbook, Thesis Handbook, and the 6th edition of the APA Publication Manual (2010), when writing all papers and your thesis.
-Where variations are noted between Pacifica/APA style guidelines and standard APA style guidelines, follow the indications in this handbook.
+Please utilize both the Counseling Psychology Program's Student Papers Handbook and the 7th edition of the APA Publication Manual (2010), when writing all papers.
 Papers will be graded on both form and content.

-Questions about form and style guidelines on student papers and theses can be addressed to your instructors, your teaching assistants, or to your Research Associate.
+Questions about form and style guidelines on student papers can be addressed to your instructors, your teaching assistants, or to your Research Associate.

-Please note that a fully formatted template for both student papers and theses can be located in the Counseling Psychology Student Research Portfolio Center in D2L under Learning Modules → Thesis Resources → Templates.
+Please note that a fully formatted examples of student papers and theses can be located in the Counseling Psychology Student Resource Center in D2L under Learning Modules →D2L and Word Tutorials→ Course Paper and Thesis Templates.